CO2-code/IRC-bot/README.md

 # IRC-bot
-A simple IRC bot in C# that connects and auths.
+A simple IRC bot in C# that connects, authenticates and posts an hourly message.

 Functionality ideas to consider adding:

+!gamble - returns a random word based upon the user's input

 !events - returns the current events list e.g. Fight Night 25 Lordy vs Yuzgen 9pm Tonight live on Twitch.tv/yuzgen